WMD-group/SMACT/docs/smact.property_prediction.rst

    conda install -c conda-forge smact-property-prediction

-This installs SMACT, Aviary, and PyTorch from conda-forge.
-The default profile does not select a GPU backend; choose any platform-specific PyTorch GPU configuration separately.
+This installs SMACT, Aviary, and the conda-forge package ``pytorch``.
+The default profile does not select a GPU backend; choose any platform-specific ``pytorch`` GPU configuration separately.

 Architecture
 ------------